EasyX-Community/Energi-Masternode-Setup-Guide/README.md

 ```
 __Solution:__<br />

-Replace SIGNATURE with the signature missing the PUBKEY and run the following command:
+Run the following command and replace SIGNATURE with the signature missing the PUBKEY from above:
 ```
 [ubuntu@server ~]$ sudo apt-key adv --keyserver keyserver.ubuntu.com --recv-keys SIGNATURE
 ```